 - The Departments of Agriculture on issues related to food safety;

 - The Departments of Revenue on tax-related issues;

-- The Department of Social Services (SC) and the Department of Health and Human Services (NC) on issues related to WIC and SNAP;
+- The SC Department of Social Services and the NC Department of Health and Human Services on issues related to WIC and SNAP;

-- The North and South Carolina Emergency Management Divisions to assist our members during times of disaster.
+- The Emergency Management Divisions to assist members during times of disaster.